MizaGBF/GBFML/readme.md

 Some variables might require to be defined to be used for some features:
 - `timestamp` (Integer), for `clock()`.
 - `index` (Object), ideally in the [GBF Asset Lookup](https://github.com/MizaGBF/GBFAL) format, for most of the project.
+- `updated_key` (String), the localStorage key to handle the glow on the "tab-new" button.
 - `bookmark_key` (String), the localStorage key to save the bookmarks.
 - `history_key` (String), the localStorage key to save the history.
 - `search_save_key` (String), the localStorage key to save the search settings.